Persian Name Generator - Character Names from the Iranian Tradition

 Persian Language and Its Heritage

-Persian (*Fārsī*) is an Indo-Iranian language with one of the longest continuously documented literary traditions: from Old Persian (Achaemenid inscriptions, 6th-4th centuries BCE) through Middle Persian (Pahlavi, 3rd-9th centuries CE) to Classical New Persian (10th century CE to present).
-The Shahnameh of Ferdowsi (completed c.
-1010 CE) — the Persian national epic, 60,000 couplets telling the mythological and historical history of Iran — is the foundational text of Persian naming tradition, as well as one of the world's great literary works.
-Persian name culture influenced enormous territories: Arabic (through the major role of Persian-speaking scholars in early Islamic civilization), Ottoman Turkish (Persian was the prestige literary language of the Ottoman court), Mughal India (Persian was the official language of the Mughal court — the Taj Mahal has Persian inscriptions), and across the Silk Road to Central Asia and China.
-Persian names appear in the genealogies of rulers from Istanbul to Delhi to Samarkand.
-The Islamic conquest of Iran (636-651 CE) brought Arabic names into Persian culture, where they mixed with pre-Islamic Iranian names (derived from Avestan and Old Persian) to create the specific Persian naming blend.
-A Persian character named Rustam or Rostam (from the Shahnameh) has a pre-Islamic name; a Persian character named Muhammad has an Arabic Islamic name; a character named Ahmad-e Rashid has both.
+*Fārsī* belongs to the Indo-Iranian branch of the language family, with one of the longest continuously documented literary traditions in the world: from Old Persian (Achaemenid inscriptions, 6th-4th centuries BCE) through Middle Persian (Pahlavi, 3rd-9th centuries CE) to Classical New Persian (10th century CE to the present).
+The foundational text for Persian naming is the *Shahnameh* of Ferdowsi (completed c.
+1010 CE), 60,000 couplets tracing the mythological and historical kings of Iran, and one of the great narrative poems in any language.
+Persian name culture spread across an enormous range: into Arabic (Persian-speaking scholars shaped early Islamic civilization), into Ottoman Turkish (Persian was the prestige literary language at the Ottoman court), into Mughal India (the official court language; the Taj Mahal carries Persian inscriptions), and along the Silk Road into Central Asia and China.
+The genealogies of rulers from Istanbul to Delhi to Samarkand include Persian names.
+The Islamic conquest of Iran (636-651 CE) brought Arabic names into contact with pre-Islamic Iranian names derived from Avestan and Old Persian, and the two traditions blended rather than displacing each other.
+A character named Rustam or Rostam carries a pre-Islamic name from the *Shahnameh*; a character named Muhammad carries an Arabic Islamic name; a character named Ahmad-e Rashid carries both at once.

 Shahnameh Names